What Landlords Are Not Allowed to Do (But Often Try)

 BOOM!

-One of the most common scenarios is when landlords/letting agents let themselves into a property announced to conduct viewings.
-Yeah, that’s not allowed.
+One of the most common scenarios is when landlords or letting agents let themselves into a property announced to conduct viewings.
+Yeah, not allowed.

-Nope, the landlord cannot change the locks, even if the tenant is in breach of contract i.e. in rent arrears.
+Nope, a landlord cannot change the locks, even if the tenant is in breach of contract (for example, rent arrears).

-The only time a landlord can change the locks is when a tenancy agreement is legally terminated, or if granted by a Judge.
+The only time a landlord can lawfully change the locks is once a tenancy has been legally terminated, or where a court order specifically authorises it.

-According to GOV.uk, it is against the law to discriminate against anyone because of:
+According to GOV.uk, it is against the law to discriminate against anyone based on:

 • age